Treats infections caused by bacteria. This medicine is an antibiotic.

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Chest pain, shortness of breath, trouble with breathing, or wheezing.
+- Chest pain, shortness of breath, trouble breathing, wheezing

 If you notice these less serious side effects, talk with your doctor: